The Hidden Strategy for Construction Subcontractors

 From there, it is time to clear your head.
 That might mean taking control of your emotions, or it could be sustaining your focus.

-Try using these boundaries for determining what to allow space in your mind.
+Try using these boundaries to determine what to allow space in your mind.

 The old “great idea” is no longer useful because circumstances have changed – toss it.